 The Plan's investment policy and any changes to the policy are adopted by the Board acting in its capacity as Trustee of the Plan.
-The most recent version of the policy was approved on September 28, 2016 and contains a few minor edits to clarify the language of the document.
+The most recent version of the policy was approved on April 11, 2018.
+Revisions to the policy included changes to the language concerning proxy voting responsibilities, addition to the language surrounding the liquidity needs of the Plan, additional language that defines the policy review process, modification to the asset class structure by removing private real estate from the alternative asset class to a separate asset class, and revisions to the long-term asset allocation ranges.

-The primary objective of the Board's investment policy is to preserve the actuarial soundness of the Plan by achieving a long-term return of at least the actuarial return rate and to prudently manage the inherent investment risks that are related to the achievement of this goal.
-The Board recognizes that the investment objective is long term in nature, and that actual year-to-year returns achieved may be above or below the actuarially assumed rate of return.
+The primary objective of the Board's investment policy is to preserve the actuarial soundness of the Plan by achieving a long-term return of at least the actuarially-assumed rate of return and to prudently manage the inherent investment risks that are related to the achievement of this goal.
+The Board recognizes that the investment objective is long-term in nature, and that actual year-to-year returns achieved may be above or below the actuarially assumed rate of return.